josieparis/EP-KP-transcriptomics/README.md

 ## Unique (i.e. species-specific) tissue-enhanced transcripts

-Data for both species are in the directory
+Data for both species are in the directory Unique-tissue-enhanced-outputs

+This contains significant tissue-enhanced transcripts per species - they contain the gene symbol for the annotation

+## Transcriptome annotations

+Contains the Trinotate .tsv file for the annotation of both species transcriptomes